 DOCUMENTATION: Senior Reactor Analyst Qualification Signature Card, Item ISA-SRA-8

-(ISA-SRA-9) Understanding the Development of A Results
+(ISA-SRA-9) Understanding the Development of Accident Sequence Precursor (ASP) Results

 PURPOSE:

 Understanding and explaining the differences in risk assessments of the same event by different programs is one of the challenges you will face as an SRA.
 This activity will introduce you to the ASP program, one of the primary risk evaluation programs in the NRC.